 On the farm, we also have to contend with angry cows when their dinner is late or when they want in another pasture without the ability to open the gate for themselves.

 The heat of the summer drops the egg count which also drops a portion of the farm income.
 Juggling off farm jobs with farm chores can leave you feeling like the Sheriff’s deputies after Robin Hood and his Gang get finished with them.

-It’s times like this that we have to force ourselves to focus on the other side of the journey.
+It’s times like this that a simple reminder is needed.
+We have to force ourselves to focus on the other side of the journey.
 We have to remember our goals for which each tree we climb, each creek we forge and every hurdle we jump is all part of the steps we must take to reach.

 Is living on a farm really worth all the Country Boy and I have to do to keep it?
 Is living simply truly how we want to live?
 Is growing our own food tasty enough to keep us going?

 On days like we have had for the past year, these are questions that I have been asked, and we have asked ourselves.
 And each time we ask them, the answer remains a resounding ‘Yes’.